Aspect26/MarioAI/README.md

 # Mario AI and LevelGenerator coevolution

-Welcome to my diploma thesis work!
-Meaningful readme coming soon...
+Welcome to my diploma thesis implementation!
+Detailed information about the work is written in the thesis.

 ## How to start development in IntelliJ IDEA